Reading Specialist Master’s for Boston Public School Teachers

 Students will enroll in the program half-time for two years, taking courses and field experiences in the late afternoons and on weekends.
 Students can also elect to take two extra courses to prepare for English as a second language (ESL) licensure.
 Wheelock programs of study are cohort learning experiences.
 Students begin and often complete their program together, developing strong bonds as professional, academic, and personal experiences are shared.
 Through collaborative work, strong support networks are built among cohort members, faculty, advisors, and staff lasting well beyond the academic program.

-The next cohort of students begins classes September 2, 2015.
+The next cohort of students begins classes in September.
 Students who choose to take the two optional courses to prepare for ESL licensure will do so at the end of the program.
 BPS teachers can fulfill the program's field experience requirements in their current job.

 - BPS teachers receive a discounted tuition rate of $695.00 per credit, guaranteed for the two-year life of the program